 This poor girl has been dealt one bad hand after another.
 She was first abandoned as a puppy and landed at the city pound.
 She contracted parvo virus and almost lost her life but she luckily pulled through.
 She was then adopted to a home with other pets.
-While she got along great with the male dog and a cat, she and the other female in home eventually developed conflits, resulting in Savanna losing her home once again...
+While she got along great with the male dog and a cat, she and the other female in the home eventually developed conflict, resulting in Savanna losing her home once again...
 She is now safe in our program hoping to find her forever home.

 Adoption Fee: $200

 Age: 2 years

 Weight: 70-80 lbs

 Savanna is tall and lean. mostly white with some brown spots here and there.
 Since Savanna is likely mostly American Bulldog, she should be approved in municipalities with breed restrictions that do not include Bulldogs.

 Savanna is fostered in a home with a single adult.
 Savanna's foster mom is currently fostering another male from MPR and she keeps them separate with a slow introduction in mind for the future.
 There is a large yard with a 6' privacy fence in the home.
 Savanna is kept in a crate when no one is home, but sleeps lose on a couch at night.
 Foster mom claims that she is a quirky girl but no trouble at all.

 From foster mom: "Savanna is very mellow and calm with a few charming quirks.
 She is happiest when chewing on nylabones or napping next to her humans, but every now and then, she will throw a plush toy up in the air and entertain herself as she bounces from couch to couch.
 She is animated enough to show you her inner enthusiasm when her people get home, but quickly reverts back to her super-cool persona and calm temperament.
 She is kennel-trained and rests in her large crate when I leave.
 She has started sleeping on the couch at night without issue."